HISTORY OF THE DAVID M. HUNT LIBRARY

 Since its founding in 1891, the David M. Hunt Library has amply fulfilled the vision set by its founders, Mr. Hunt’s sisters Wealthy Ann and Catherine E. Hunt.
 These earliest and key benefactors had a vision: “that it be a house of learning fitted to the wants of our youth and the high purpose of promoting the intelligence and welfare of this community.”

-For 118 years the library has been the cultural hub of our community and an educational center.
+For over 125 years the library has been the cultural hub of our community and an educational center.
 The Hunt’s goal is to advance the welfare of its citizens by fostering a love of books and respect for well-written words, promoting and encouraging literacy and offering a wide selection of books, periodicals, reference services and all forms of media materials to spark and encourage lifelong learning and a hunger for knowledge.
 In addition the Connecticut Room is a valuable local history resource.

 Throughout its long history the library has presented and promoted many and varied cultural events, such as concerts, musical programs, art shows, plays, guest speaker programs, poetry readings, book discussions, craft instruction, children’s programs and story hours.
 In 1992 the Board undertook a library renovation and expansion, doubling the Library’s size, to enhance these efforts.
 The money to support the library’s educational and cultural programs, as well as its annual operating budget, comes from the annual Town grant, fund raising events, direct appeals, endowment earnings, gifts and bequests.